Affine Hecke algebras for Langlands parameters: Introduction

 Recall that $\phi$ is determined up to $\mc G^\vee$-conjugacy by $\phi |_{\mb W_F}$ and the unipotent element $u_\phi = \phi \big( 1, \matje{1}{1}{0}{1} \big)$.
 As the image of a Frobenius element is allowed to vary within one Bernstein component, $(\phi|_{\mb I_F},u_\phi)$ contains almost all information about such a Bernstein component.

 The cuspidal support of $(u_\phi,\rho)$ for $G=G_\phi$ is a triple $(M,\cC_v^M,q\cE)$ as before.
 Thus we can associate to $(\phi,\rho)$ the twisted affine Hecke algebra $\mc H (G,M,q\cE,\vec{\mb z})$.
 This works quite well in several cases, but in general it is too simple, we encounter various technical difficulties.
-The main problem is that the torus $T = Z(M)^\circ$ will not always match up with the torus from which the Bernstein component of $\Phi_e (\mc G (F))$ containing $(\phi,\rho)$ is built.
+The main problem is that the torus $T = \rZ(M)^\circ$ will not always match up with the torus from which the Bernstein component of $\Phi_\re (\mc G (F))$ containing $(\phi,\rho)$ is built.

 Instead we consider the twisted graded Hecke algebra $\mh H (G, M,q\cE,\vec{\mb r})$, and we tensor it with the coordinate ring of a suitable vector space to compensate for the difference between $\mc G_\sc^\vee$ and $\mc G^\vee$.
-In Paragraph \ref{par:LGHA} we prove that the irreducible representations of the ensuing algebra are naturally parametrized by a subset of the Bernstein component $\Phi_e (\mc G (F))^{\fs^\vee}$ containing $(\phi,\rho)$.
+In Paragraph \ref{par:LGHA} we prove that the irreducible representations of the ensuing algebra are naturally parametrized by a subset of the Bernstein component $\Phi_\re (\mc G (F))^{\fs^\vee}$ containing $(\phi,\rho)$.
 In Paragraph \ref{par:LAHA} we glue fa\-mi\-lies of such algebras together, to obtain the twisted affine Hecke algebras $\mc H(\fs^\vee, \vec{\mb z})$ featuring in Theorem \ref{thm:A}.
+This requires careful analysis of the involved tori and root systems, which we perform in Paragraph \ref{par:roots}.

 We discuss then, in Section \ref{sec:stable}, the relation of the above theory with the stable Bernstein center on the Galois side of the LLC.
 In Section \ref{sec:examples} we explain and work out the examples of general linear, special linear and classical groups.
-It turns out that, for general linear groups (and their inner twists) and classical groups, the extended affine Hecke algebras for enhanced Langlands parameters are Morita equivalent to those obtained from representations of reductive $p$-adic groups.
-In the case of inner twists of special linear groups we establish a slightly weaker result.\ By \cite[Theorem 9.2]{Lus2} (see also \cite[Lemma 2.1]{AMS2}) $R(G^\circ,T)$ is a root system with Weyl group $W_{q\cE}^\circ$.
-The group $\cR_{q\cE}$ is the stabilizer of the set of positive roots determined by $P$ and
+It turns out that, for general linear groups (and their inner twists) and classical groups, the extended affine Hecke algebras for enhanced Langlands parameters (with a suitable specialization of the parameters) are Morita equivalent to those obtained from representations of reductive $p$-adic groups.
+In the case of inner twists of special linear groups we establish a slightly weaker result.\\